frederic-perez/AmE-dictionary/data/dictionary.md

 __crescent__ :two::mute:[cres~~c~~ent]:hammer:
 __crest__ _v_ _The Fox River is expected to crest Tuesday._
 __crestfallen__ _adj_ :six: Dispirited and depressed; dejected.
-__crevice__ _n_ :three: A narrow opening or fissure, especially in a rock or wall. _Many creatures hide in crevices in the rock._ _Syn_ crack, fissure, cleft, chink, interstice, cranny, nook :es: resquicio, hoyo
+__crevice__ _n_ :four: (crevices) A narrow opening or fissure, especially in a rock or wall. _Many creatures hide in crevices in the rock._ _Syn_ crack, fissure, cleft, chink, interstice, cranny, nook :es: resquicio, hoyo
 __crewcats__
 __crewcut__ _A crewcut man._
 __crib__ _n informal_ :four: A literal translation used in studying a foreign language (often used illicitly).